supertypeai/articles/articles/fear-greed-index-part3.md

     Just like [IDX daily data](#idx-daily-data), this data is readily available in the database and can be processed directly from the same dataset of IDX daily data.
 However, since we are running on resource constraint (the batch process is run on Github Actions), we choose to fetch the data from [Sector](https://sectors.app/api)'s [market cap API](https://api.sectors.app/v1/idx-total/).
 Not only does this saves on computational costs, but we expect that using this API can save on costs overall since the API results can be cached by the Sectors App.

 ## Data Fetching & Processing
-After identifying the data sources for the data pipeline, it is now time to fetch and process them
+After identifying the data sources for the data pipeline, it is now time to fetch and process them.

 0. ### Setting Up & Design
     The main components that play huge roles for the data processing are: